jcoin-maarc/JCOIN-Core-Measures/README.md

 - We used an OMOP-consistent data model approach provides more flexibility in converting heterogenous hub source data into a common data model and is amenable to easier analyses

-- Currently the two entities (ie., data objects) are:
+- Currently the two entities (ie., data tables/files) are*:
     1. Person level – measures collected only at baseline (and current enrollment status) which is called `baseline`
         - note, this may be changed to from "baseline" to "person" in future to account for non-baseline measure in model (current enrollment status)
     2. Person/visit level: measures collected at all timepoints which is called `time-points`

+* staff also have baseline and time-points.
+While most staff will only have one timepoint, we put staff specific items that may be collected across timepoints (eg organizational questions), in `staff-timepoints`

 ## Data package standards (Frictionless) framework